mleprince018/azure-certifications/DP-203 Azure Data Engineering.md

   - appears to need a certain scale before performant - Small tables with less than 60 million rows.
 Consider heap tables.
 - **Distribution**: Synapse Dedicated SQL Pools use MPP arch rather than SMP
   - Data is distr across pool of nodes for processing using
-    - Hash: hash value calculated to partition col & assign row to compute node
+    - *Hash*: hash value calculated to partition col & assign row to compute node
-    - Round robin: rows distr evenly across all compute nodes
+    - *Round robin*: rows distr evenly across all compute nodes
-    - replicated: copy of each table is stored in compute node
+    - *replicated*: copy of each table is stored in compute node
   - Dimension tables should be replicated if they are small to avoid data shuffling when joining fact tables
     - if it is too large to store on each node, use hash distr
   - Fact tables should use hash distr with clustered columnstore index to distr fact tables across compute nodes